Best movies like Are These Our Children?

 A Bugle Blast Rings Across the Nation- and Youth's Valiant Legion Takes Heart as All America Rallies to the Fight.

 A unique, carefully handpicked, selection of the best movies like Are These Our Children?
 Starring Eric Linden, Beryl Mercer, Rochelle Hudson, Arline Judge, and more.
-If you liked Are These Our Children? then you may also like: The Young Savages, Up for Murder, The Violent Years, Wilderness, Wives Under Suspicion and many more popular movies featured on this list.
+If you liked Are These Our Children? then you may also like: Up for Murder, The Violent Years, Wives Under Suspicion, The Naked Street, A Night of Adventure and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 A tale of juvenile delinquency, about a high-school student neglecting his studies, partying hard, falling in with the wrong crowd and finally finding himself on trial for murder committed during a robbery.